Gururaj030/Spring_questions/spring_questions.md

-Which of the following is part of Data Access layer in Spring framework?
- 	JMS

-Can be bean be configured to have an inner bean?
- 	True

-Which of the following class can be used to execute Sql queries in spring?
- 	JdbcTemplate

-Which are the correct implementation classes of ApplicationContext?
- 	FileSystemXmlApplicationContext, ClassPathXmlApplicationContext, WebXmlApplicationContext

-Following class can be extended to create custom event in spring.
- 	ApplicationEvent

-What is Spring MVC framework?
- 	The Spring web MVC framework provides model-view-controller architecture and ready components that can be used to develop flexible and loosely coupled web applications.

-What are the different points where weaving can be applied?
- 	Compile time, load Time, Run time

-What is no mode of autowiring?
- 	Default setting which means no autowiring and you should use explicit bean reference for wiring.

-What is the scope of stateful bean? prototype

-What does @Required annotation mean?
-	This annotation simply indicates that the affected bean property must be populated at configuration time, through an explicit property value in a bean definition or through autowiring.

-Thread scoped bean is introduced in which version of spring framework.
- 	3.0

-What is Introduction?
-	An introduction represents a point in your application where you can plug-in AOP aspect.

-Which are the modules of Data Access/ integration layer?
-	JDBC, ORM, OXM, JMS, Transactions

-What is Weaving?
-	Weaving is the process of linking aspects with other application types or objects to create an advised object.

-What are the ways to access Hibernate by using Spring?
-	Hibernate can be accessed by both ways either using Inversion of Control with a Hibernate Template and Callback or extending HibernateDAOSupport and applying an AOP Interceptor node.

-What is global-session scope?
-	global-session scope instructs Spring IoC container to create a instance per HTTP application.

-Which are the IoC containers in Spring?
- 	BeanFactory, ApplicationContext

-What is the scope of stateless bean?
-	singleton

-Where do you define DispatcherServlet?
-	Web.xml file
+Q. Which of the following is part of Data Access layer in Spring framework?

+Answer: JMS

+Q. Can be bean be configured to have an inner bean?
+Answer: True

+Q. Which of the following class can be used to execute Sql queries in spring?
+Answer: JdbcTemplate

+Q. Which are the correct implementation classes of ApplicationContext?
+Answer: FileSystemXmlApplicationContext, ClassPathXmlApplicationContext, WebXmlApplicationContext

+Q. Following class can be extended to create custom event in spring.
+Answer: ApplicationEvent

+Q. What is Spring MVC framework?
+Answer: The Spring web MVC framework provides model-view-controller architecture and ready components that can be used to develop flexible and loosely coupled web applications.

+Q. What are the different points where weaving can be applied?
+Answer: Compile time, load Time, Run time

+Q. What is no mode of autowiring?
+Answer: Default setting which means no autowiring and you should use explicit bean reference for wiring.

+Q. What is the scope of stateful bean?
+Answer: prototype

+Q. What does @Required annotation mean?
+Answer: This annotation simply indicates that the affected bean property must be populated at configuration time, through an explicit property value in a bean definition or through autowiring.

+Q. Thread scoped bean is introduced in which version of spring framework.
+Answer: 3.0

+Q. What is Introduction?
+Answer: An introduction represents a point in your application where you can plug-in AOP aspect.

+Q. Which are the modules of Data Access/ integration layer?
+Answer: JDBC, ORM, OXM, JMS, Transactions

+Q. What is Weaving?
+Answer: Weaving is the process of linking aspects with other application types or objects to create an advised object.

+Q. What are the ways to access Hibernate by using Spring?
+Answer: Hibernate can be accessed by both ways either using Inversion of Control with a Hibernate Template and Callback or extending HibernateDAOSupport and applying an AOP Interceptor node.

+Q. What is global-session scope?
+Answer: global-session scope instructs Spring IoC container to create a instance per HTTP application.

+Q. Which are the IoC containers in Spring?
+Answer: BeanFactory, ApplicationContext

+Q. What is the scope of stateless bean?
+Answer: singleton

+Q. Where do you define DispatcherServlet?
+Answer: Web.xml file